ebaran/docs/docs/tutorials/vscode.md

 Before pressing the run button, place a breakpoint in the code.

-To set a breakpoint, simply click on the left margin on the line to break.
+To set a breakpoint, simply click on the left margin, sometimes referred to as the gutter, on the line to break.

 ![Select the desired configuration](../imgs/VSCode-05.png)